 What kind of teaching style or method suits my interest?
 Case study method or lecture method or experiential learning, or a combination of two methods?

 - Do I prefer small classes or big classes?

 >Will the core courses offered by the X school provide me a solid foundation in key business areas?

 - Will the electives allow me to develop specialty areas of my interest?

-- Does this school have clubs/ organization where I can pursue my interests, my chosen sport (or any other hobby/ interest)?
+Does this school have clubs/organizations where I can pursue my interests, my chosen sport (or any other hobby/ interest)?
 If not, is it possible for me to start my own club?

 - Do I have impressive work experience, qualitatively and quantitatively?

 Are there professors who have done or are currently doing research in your area of interest or in a field where you want to acquire expertise?

 - What will I contribute to the school community?

 - Will I be a good ‘fit’ for the school?

 You may add your own questions to the above list.
 Based on this research, you should be able to shortlist some schools.
 The schools that support your goals and at which you are competitive are the ones you should apply to.